PritishC/PritishC.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am currently enrolled in the Masters by Research program at the CSE department, IIT Bombay.
-My chosen area is Intelligent Systems, and I am broadly interested in geometric deep learning, graph machine learning, network science and information diffusion.
-My research advisor is Prof. Abir De.
+I am currently enrolled in the MS+PhD dual degree program at the CSE department, IIT Bombay.
+I am broadly interested in geometric deep learning, machine learning on graphs, and developing neural surrogates for hard problems.
+I am advised by Prof. Abir De and have had the fortune of working with expert collaborators on multiple projects.

-Prior to this, I worked as a full-stack software engineer at Instahyre, a recruitment startup whose product matches candidates to jobs in a hassle-free manner and with reasonably high accuracy.
+I graduated from the MS by research program here at IIT Bombay in June of 2024, and subsequently opted to continue as a PhD student.
+Prior to that, I worked as a full-stack software engineer at Instahyre, a recruitment startup whose product matches candidates to jobs in a hassle-free manner and with reasonably high accuracy.
 I was promoted to Head of Engineering for my contributions and had a great time there in general.

-PS: This is an experiment with the al-folio academic pages theme.
-Hopefully it works out.